exp111/MMClone/README.md

 - test multi steps more
 - load zip from url
 - case finish animation not working on mobile?
-- fix test case cards looking like shit
-- make in test case all ghosts available

 ## CaseBuilder TODO:
 - better step requirement input